 Having property in another country and being an absent property owner is not so easy.
 Worse, it can easily turn into a disaster.

-Having a property manager on the ground will take care of a lot of issues.
-But having one, will not make an absent property owner exempt from trouble and disasters.
+Having a property manager on the ground will take care of many issues.
+But having one will not make an absent property owner exempt from trouble and disasters.

 1. Property loss – corporate tax

 Did you forget to pay your corporation tax?
-Then there is a good chance the government shut down your corporation.
+Then there is a good chance the government will shut down your corporation.
 This might cost you $10K or so in legal fees to recover it.
 Hiring a good property manager is a good and much cheaper option.
-The property manager will keep you informed about all legal aspects of owning property in Costa Rica.
+The property manager will inform you about all legal aspects of owning property in Costa Rica.

 2. D-140 form

 You haven’t filled out the D-140 form for your corporation?
 Then you have a problem.
-If you don’t have anyone in Costa Rica with the powers of attorney to do so, you will have to fly in, just to present it.
-We still don’t know what the government is capable of doing to those who haven’t.
+If you don’t have anyone in Costa Rica with the powers of attorney to do so, you will have to fly in just to present it.
+We still don’t know what the government can do to those who haven’t.

 Your tenant didn’t pay the utilities for several months before moving out?
 Then, you might need to have deep pockets.
 You’ll have to pay it up to date to get those utilities re-installed.
 And if the house is owned by a corporation, you will need someone with the powers of attorney in Costa Rica to get it done.